vippsas/vipps-recurring-api/vipps-recurring-api.md

 #### Charge amount higher than the user's max amount

-If the created charge is above the user's `maxAmount`, the charge will be set to `PROCESSING`.
+If the created charge is above the user's `maxAmount`, the charge will be set to `DUE`.
 If the user does not update their `maxAmount` to the same or a higher amount than the charge, it will fail when `due` + `retryDays` is reached, and the status will be `FAILED`.